Eggplant pahi

 A Sri Lankan recipe from @Ottolenghi that pops with tremendous flavours.
 I have made this recipe a few times and enjoy this dish a lot.
 A "Pahi" is a Sri Lankan curry without gravy.
-This technique allows the flavours to be concentrated, and almost as importantly, it gives the dish the ability to be preserved longer.
+This technique allows the flavours to be concentrated, and almost as importantly, it will preserve the dish longer.
 Usually, a Pahi tastes better the longer it sits.
-Any number of vegetables can be made using this technique and the dish can be served as a chutney or as a side.
+Any number of vegetables can be made using this technique, and the dish can be served as a chutney or a side.
 The mushy vegetables in this dish come together in a spicy and flavorful concentrated sauce.
-This recipe has layers of flavour, herby from the lemongrass and pandan leaf, the spices add complexity, the touch of vinegar adds some tart brightness to the dish and it finishes with a lingering heat I enjoy this dish on top of some white bread as an appetizer, or as a side w9th any meal.
+This recipe has layers of flavour, herby from the lemongrass and pandan leaf.
+The spices add complexity.
+The touch of vinegar adds some tart brightness to the dish, and it finishes with a lingering heat.
+I enjoy this dish on top of some white bread as an appetizer or as a side with any meal.
 This dish is always better the next day once the flavours have had time to come together.
-I adapted the recipe to add whole herbs, lemongrass, pandan leaf, and curry leaves, rather than grinding them into a paste.
-In addition, I cannot find Ramiro peppers, so I substitute red bell peppers instead.
+I adapted the recipe to add whole herbs, lemongrass, pandan leaf, and curry leaves rather than grinding them into a paste.
+In addition, I could not find Ramiro peppers, so I substituted red bell peppers.
 Another great recipe from a fabulous book And cook.
 This was the recipe that made me order this book on Amazon.
 I love all of Ottolenghos cookbooks, and this one is definitely a keeper.

 Ingredients: